 “This unanimity is striking given the conversely unanimous silence in Christian, Jewish, and even Mandean tradition concerning any miracles of respected prophetic figures like John the Baptist.
 None of the ancient sources respond to claims of Jesus’s miracles by trying to deny them.
 It is thus not surprising that most scholars publishing historical research about Jesus today grant that Jesus was a miracle worker, regardless of their varying philosophic assumptions about divine activity in miracle claims.”

-6. Being Open to Jesus’ Miracles as a Fact of History
+Being Open to Miracles

-“one cannot dismiss particular stories on the basis that Jesus did not perform miracles.
+“One cannot dismiss particular stories on the basis that Jesus did not perform miracles.
 One need not, therefore, attribute stories about Jesus’s miracles purely to legendary accretions.
 Nor should one expect that the church’s later Christology led them to invent many accounts of Jesus’s miracles; it may have influenced their interpretation and shaping of the accounts, but there was little reason to invent miracles for christological reasons.
 We lack substantial contemporary evidence that Jewish people expected a miracle-working messiah, and nonmessianic figures like Paul were also believed to be miracle workers (2 Cor 12:12).”